Check us out on BrokerCheck

 New Jersey Retirement Plan: State-Mandated or In-House?

-The state of New Jersey recently implemented a mandatory retirement fund for small business employees, becoming the ninth state to do so.
 While the plan is employer-friendly insofar as employers don’t have to contribute to it out-of-pocket, there are still some considerations and incentives for using your own in-house 401(k) plan to help your employees plan for retirement and a brighter financial future.

 Following are the basic details of the new state plan along with a few reasons to open and maintain your own retirement plan, even if your New Jersey business is eligible for the state coverage.